observablehq/plot/README.md

 * projection.**insetTop** - inset from the top edge of the frame (defaults to inset)
 * projection.**insetBottom** - inset from the bottom edge of the frame (defaults to inset)
 * projection.**clip** - the projection clipping method

+The precision controls both the [sampling threshold](https://github.com/d3/d3-geo/blob/main/README.md#projection_precision) and the decimal precision of the final map coordinates.
+Defaults to 0.15.

 The following projection clipping methods are supported for projection.**clip**: